tommyettinger/digital/README.md

 # digital

-Small utilities for handling math and numbers in Java.
+Utilities for handling math and showing numbers in Java.

 ## What is it?